(a) Bed and breakfast homes and transient vacation units are permitted in the following areas:

 (b) The following standards and requirements apply to bed and breakfast homes and transient vacation units; provided that bed and breakfast homes operating under valid nonconforming use certificates pursuant to § 21-4.110-2, or transient vacation units operating under a valid nonconforming use certificate pursuant to § 21-4.110-1 need only comply with subdivision (3):

 (1) Registration requirements.
-The owner or operator of a bed and breakfast home or transient vacation unit shall register the bed and breakfast home on a form prescribed by the department, and submit the following in the initial application for registration:
+The owner or operator of a bed and breakfast home or transient vacation unit shall register the bed and breakfast home or transient vacation unit with the department on a form prescribed by the department, and submit the following with the initial application for registration:

 (B) A valid current State of Hawaii general excise tax license and transient accommodations tax license, and city transient accommodations tax license for the subject property;